terence30204/Streaming-Services-Stock-/README.md

-# Streaming-Services-Stock-
-SQL Queries to analyze stock prices of streaming services.
+Database on stock prices of three of the largest streaming services.

+Netflix Dataset:

+Amazon Dataset:

+Walt Disney Dataset: